Posted on March 15th, 2017 by Artisan Stone

-Vertical gardens dry out quickly just like pots, so use a good potting soil that will help retain water and hold in moisture.
+Vertical gardens can dry out quickly, so use a good potting soil that will help retain water and hold in moisture.
 You might also like to add in a starter dose of organic plant food at label rate.
 Things to look for in your soil include:

 In general, you want to try and mix plants with the same ‘habit’ and rate of growth.
 If you put a slow-growth plant next to a fast-growing plant, it doesn’t take a genius to know what’s going to happen.

 As gravity pulls the water down, plants that don’t need much water are recommended for the top part of the garden, as this is the area that will dry out the quickest.
 Place the plants more suited for wetter conditions at the bottom of the system.